MrOtherGuy/fx-autoconfig/readme.md

 A global preference to toggle all scripts is `userChromeJS.enabled`.
 This will disable all scripts but leaves the restart-button in the custom menu available.

+## Styles

+From version `0.8.5` onwards the loader also supports injection of styles.
+The default directory where loader looks for them is `chrome/CSS/` which again can be re-mapped by modifying `chrome/utils/chrome.manifest`

+File name of styles must end with `.uc.css` which the loader will pick up automatically - just like scripts.
+By default, scripts are injected in *author* mode only into browser.xhtml - you can register other targets using the header @include directives just like scripts.

+Alternatively you can use `@stylemode      agent_sheet` directive in header to make loader register it as agent style.
+User styles are not supported currently - just use userChrome.css for that.

+Notice that the header format for styles is slightly different than it is for scripts because CSS doesn't support `//` line comments.

 ## Filenames

 Script files (among other things) are loaded using `chrome://` protocol.
 Chrome urls are of form: